 Gentrification is in the air in Burnside.

 As a Brooklyn native, the theme of this issue hit home.
 Barbs homecoming to Burnside shows us how in so little time that gentrification was already rooted in the borough rises to the surface and changes the familiar.
 On her first patrol back, Batgirl hilariously stops two would be wrong doers from returning dog crap to a pet store.
 Even funnier is the sadness Barbs feels at the loss of her favorite coffee shop, I may have chuckled a bit too much at this panel.
+The fox and the oligarch.
+The incredible Bouvier Vs. Rybolovlev case.
 In keeping up with the light-hearted nature of the series there are a few jokes tossed around concerning Burnside’s transformation that we can honestly laugh about when talking about similar real neighborhoods like Williamsburg and Flatbush.

 Yet the tone quickly converts to the offensive during the part scene homeless are scolded about, referred to as disease ridden hazards to normal people.
 Someone even makes an app to deal with them when seen on the streets.
 Of course, Batgirl quickly investigates this while waiting for her date with Ethan.
 As expected, the app’s way of dealing with these homeless is less than savory when a known Penguin associate is pulling the strings of the operation.
 Could this villains association with the Penguin implicate Ethan or is it merely a coincidence?
 Whatever the answer it is clear that the running theme will be to touch on issues of social justice and that whether Ethan is on Barbs side or not, he will be a central figure in what is going on.